 The best place to see moose is in the areas they find their favorite foods.
 Since an adult moose eats 50 to 70 pounds of food a day, eating is their primary occupation.
 And what is their favorite food?
 Tender willow branches that grow in swampy areas and along streams and lakes.

 You guessed it… the best place to spot a moose is in wetlands, preferably ones that have lots of willows growing along the water’s edge.

-Unlike elk and deer which seem to be more visible at sunrise and dusk, moose are out munching on food all day long.
+Unlike the popular elk and deer which seem to be more visible at sunrise and dusk, moose are out munching on food all day long.
 So you can usually see them during the daytime.
 With that in mind, the most reported places where people see moose in Rocky Mountain National Park are:

 - The Kawuneeche Valley on the West side of the park along Trail Ridge Road on the way to Grand Lake is the top reported sighting area.
 Along highway 34 and the Colorado River, there are several low areas moose love to feed.
 Watch near the Beaver Ponds, Coyote Valley Trailhead and Timber Creek Campground.

 - The Cub Lake trail where it is swampy and in Cub Lake and Fern Lake